(0 comments, 16 posts)

-Our film Breaking Free went out on CBBC on February 19th this year and has had an absolutely fantastic reception!
+Our film Breaking Free went out on CBBC on February 19th 2013 and has had an absolutely fantastic reception!
 Thanks to everyone who has sent us an email, we read and reply to them all.

 Too catch some extra clips from Breaking Free click here

 If you’ve been wondering about the paucity of updates recently (and if you haven’t, why not?), it’s because it’s safe to say we’ve been more than a little bit busy these past few weeks.
 We’re delighted to announce that we’re currently in full-swing of a production for CBBC’s award-winning documentary strand My Life, following some youngsters with learning difficulties.
 We’ve also just been commissioned to make not one, but two films for the BBC’s regional magazine show Inside Out.
 With all of that to contend with, along with our regular work, we’ve barely had time to catch our breath and say hi.
 Sorry about that.